artamagochi/KenTestProject/README.md

 # KenTestProject

-To run the stuff: The project requires React Native and node.js version >= v.10 Inside of project foldes run the line `npm install -g expo-cli`, followed by`$ npm start`.
+To run the stuff: The project requires React Native and node.js version >= v.10.
+Inside of project folder run the line `npm install -g expo-cli`, followed by`$ npm start`.

 This project render a button filter in a screen.
 Select one item for delete it from the original list.